Schlagonia/fantasy-pot/README.md

 The Factory is deployed on Polygon at :

-You can deploy your own Pot either on Polyscan or through a script by calling
+You can deploy your own Pot either on PolygonScan or through a script by calling

     factory.newFantasyPot(_asset, "Name for your pot", _buyIn)